MillieKS/CV/README.md

 ## Work Experience 🥷

+**Rewriting the Code | Remote**
+_RTC UK Ambassador_ | March 2024 - Present

+- Building community engagement initiatives and devised innovative strategies to increase membership, fostering a vibrant and inclusive environment within the world's largest peer-to-peer network of students and early-career women in tech.
+- Managing event coordination and project management, facilitating professional development opportunities and networking events aimed at empowering members and driving positive change in the tech industry.

+**Tesla | London**
+_EMEA Future Talent Trainee_ | Jan 2024 - Present

+- Support front-of-house operations within a cross-functional setting encompassing sales, delivery, and Tesla Support and Service(both technical and non-technical), demonstrating effective leadership and organisational skills.
+- Collaborate with technicians and virtual tech experts to optimise workflow efficiency, fostering a synergistic team environment.
+- Efficiently coordinated timesheets, invoices, and NOPs (Notices of Payment) while promptly addressing inquiries to ensure smooth administrative operations.
+- Manage FinOps, loaner processes, and customer inquiries with a focus on providing a consistent positive customer experience.
+- WUndergoing intensive, comprehensive training covering technical and non-technical aspects of Tesla’s customer journey, products and ethos, showcasing a commitment to continuous learning and development.

 **Lee Valley Hockey and Tennis Centre | Queen Elizabeth Olympic Park, London** _Junior Head Coach_ | Aug 2021 - Dec 2022